 His first book, Staging Politics in Mexico: The Road to Neoliberalism, was published by Bucknell University Press.
 Day has also published several anthologies and co-edited, with Jacqueline E. Bixler, El Teatro de Rascón Banda: voces en el umbral (Escenelogía).
 He has published book chapters with several presses (Arizona, Iowa, Escenología, Vanderbilt, etc.) as well as articles, play introductions, and interviews in a variety of journals.
 Day’s theoretical approach is informed mainly by Cultural Studies and Performance Studies; and his courses often have to do with social justice.

 Current research includes a special edition of the Mexican theater magazine Paso de Gato, chapters/articles on Federico Gamboa (“Performing the Porfiriato: Federico Gamboa and the Performance of Power”); Sabina Berman (“Similia similibus curantur: La exhumación de lo real en Backyard de Sabina Berman”); Vicente Leñero (“Transposing Professions: Vicente Leñero and the Politics of the Press”); a piece based on interviews with Sabina Berman and Jesusa Rodríguez (“It’s My National Stage Too: Sabina Berman and Jesusa Rodríguez as Public Intellectuals”), and the contemporary theater chapter in the Cambridge’s A History of Mexican Literature (2016).
-This topic—public intellectuals in Mexico—is the subject of a volume Day recently published with Debra A. Castillo (Palgrave 2014).
-Forthcoming completed books include Strategic Alliances: Performances That Shape Mexico (University of Arizona Press, spring 2017) and Mexico Through Art (University of Arizona Press, fall 2017).
-Current projects include the book Spaces of Change in the Americas.
+This topic—public intellectuals in Mexico—is the subject of a volume Day published with Debra A. Castillo (Palgrave 2014).
+Recent books include Outside Theater: Alliances That Shape Mexico (University of Arizona Press, 2017) and Modern Mexican Culture (University of Arizona Press, 2017).
+Current projects include the book Performances that Changed the Americas and Show Me Your Papers.

 Day, Stuart.
 Modern Mexican Culture: A Critical Introduction.
 University of Arizona Press, fall 2017, 2017.
 Forthcoming.